-You need to know exactly how hashtags for Pinterest work, and consider a Pinterest strategy, in order to use hashtags effectively.
+You need to know exactly how hashtags for Pinterest work and consider a Pinterest strategy, in order to use hashtags effectively.

 Whether you’re just getting started or you already have some knowledge, this article will provide you with everything you need to know.

-How to Find Trending Hashtags on Pinterest
+How to Find Trending Hashtags for 2023 on Pinterest